Notes on the Itherian Grilgora

 Grilgoras are known for their powerful hind legs and long tongues, both of which they use to close the distance between themselves and their prey.
 Allow me to personally assure you in the audience that these tools are, indeed, effective.
 Her splashing around finally got my attention, in barely time enough to roll aside as she leapt at me.
 Having exhausted all of my reflexes for the next few days in one go - I am hardly the picture of athleticism, you’ll agree - my new friend easily lined up her shot and got her tongue around my arm from well over her own body length away.
 Terrifying, with a deeply unpleasant sliminess besides, and it left quite the painful welt afterwards.
 But in the moment, I was quite unsure if there would indeed be an afterwards.

-When I am in eastern Ithero, my work is mostly with the carrion birds that dwell in the seaside cliffs there.
+When I am in eastern Ithero, my work is mostly with the carrion birds that dwell in the seaside cliffs there; the common pilariel, you see.
 It is often hours of unglamorous toil, digging through the remains of their previous meals to study the greater ecosystem.
 Alright, yes, the work is usually more involved than that, but it creates quite the mental image, doesn’t it?
 Particularly since I tend to go without gloves, as they limit my ability to swap between pen and tools.
 You’ll understand why I carry - and liberally apply, in such circumstances - a potent disinfecting salve for my hands and arms.
 Through the wonders of modern alchemy it has a terrific odor, perhaps in exchange for being as effective as it is, and apparently a similarly odious taste.
-This I know because the Grilgora that had hold of my arm released her tongue almost as quickly as she had deployed it, making quite the noise as she did so.
+This I know because the grilgora that had hold of my arm released her tongue almost as quickly as she had deployed it, making quite the wretched noise as she did so.

 Now, moving north to the Trovhedan ranges, I would be remiss if I didn’t address…